theodore-q/Sveltekit_serverside_rendering/README.md

-# code challenge for ophelos
+# Code challenge for Ophelos

 This is a code challenge for ophelos built with sveltekit